 - You may not have properly constructed your hash value.
 It should be the encrypted form of a concatenated string created from the following values in this order: public_key + ip_address + time + randomvalue + private_key.
 Please note that the order of characters in a string that has a hashing algorithm applied to it DOES MATTER as evidenced below:

 MD5("CBA") = a61a40943e07257e084ea3f62dfdb1c8

-- If you asked CollegiateLink staff to enable IP address restriction on your key pair, but are either running code from a server that does not match the given IP address or you have forgotten to include the IP address in your hash value (if included, it goes after the time).
+- If you asked Engage staff to enable IP address restriction on your key pair, but are either running code from a server that does not match the given IP address or you have not included the IP address in your hash value.

 I have to make iterative calls across multiple end-points to join together information.
 Wouldn't it be more efficiency to just combine some of this data into one feed?

 In the design of Version 2.0 of the API, we attempted to anticipate the needs of campus developers related to combining together data.
 This resulted in the addition of critical "join" IDs in each endpoint.
 For example, when you are returning a list of events in the system, you are supplied with the ID of the organization that created each event.
 If you wanted the URL of the organization alongside the data for a given event sponsored by that organization, you would have to make a separate call to the /organizations endpoint in order to retrieve that URL.
 A question often asked by developers is why (as one example) we don't just put the organization's URL in the feed of data returned by the /events endpoint.